matldupont/matdupont-dev/blog/220127/01-setup.md

 #### The config file

-- Apparently we can use a Typescript for our config file if we install `ts-node`.
+\* Apparently I can use a Typescript for my config file if I install `ts-node`.
 I'm going to try that.

 ```
 yarn add -D ts-node @types/node